World News Publishing Focus by WAN-IFRA

 “Among publishers, there was a clear concern that if you put your content in the hands of a machine, you might lose some brand value.”

 Regarding the filter bubble issue, the CPN recommender aims to address this by displaying a mixture of personalised and selected content.
-This ensures that users see the content that the publisher doesn’t want them to miss, said Ilke Lemmelijn, who is an innovation project leader at VRT, another CPN partner.
+That ensures that users see the content that the publisher doesn’t want them to miss, said Ilke Lemmelijn, an innovation project leader at VRT, another CPN partner.

 Start-up pitches